alexmaco/rust-workshop/DAY_1.md

                                     // but i32 is Copy, so it’s okay to still
                                     // use x afterward

 } // Here, x goes out of scope, then s.
-But because s's value was moved, nothing
+But because the value of s was moved,
-  // special happens.
+  // nothing special happens.

 fn takes_ownership(some_string: String) { // some_string comes into scope
     println!("{}", some_string);
 } // Here, some_string goes out of scope and `drop` is called.
-The backing
-  // memory is freed.
+  // The backing memory is freed.

 fn makes_copy(some_integer: i32) { // some_integer comes into scope
     println!("{}", some_integer);